pretyflaco/bitcoingovernance/index.md

 Free software eliminates this chokepoint by ensuring that users always have alternatives.
 If Bitcoin Core makes changes you disagree with, you can run a different implementation, modify the code yourself, or work with others to create a fork.
 The credible threat of user exit disciplines all implementations and prevents any single group from accumulating too much power over the network.

-## is free software sufficient to make free users?
+## Is free software sufficient to make free users?

 Free software is necessary but not sufficient for creating free users.
 Having access to source code doesn't automatically make someone capable of understanding it, modifying it, or making informed decisions about it.
 There's a critical difference between theoretical freedom and practical freedom.